-White Irregular Form, Vase, Interior Sculpture or Vessel, Objet D'Art
+White Breath Ceramic Vase, Interior Sculpture or Vessel, Objet D'Art

 New sumptuous ceramic vessel from the latest collection of ceramic artist Nicholas Arroyave-Portela.